connorrothschild/v3/content/posts/flat-data-r.md

 ---
-title: Using R with GitHub's Flat Data
+title: Including R in your Flat Data Workflow
 description: Fetch and clean data on a schedule, using GitHub Actions + R
 img: flat-data-r/header.png
 img_alt: "Blog post header image"
 date: "2021-05-30"
-featured: false
-draft: true
+megaFeatured: true
 ---

 The [GitHub OCTO team](https://octo.github.com/) recently released their first project: [**Flat Data**](https://octo.github.com/projects/flat-data).
-The project aims to offer 'a simple pattern for bringing working datasets into your repositories and versioning them.'
+The project aims to offer "a simple pattern for bringing working datasets into your repositories and versioning them."
 And it succeeds in doing so!
 I recently incorporated Flat Data into [one of my projects](https://github.com/connorrothschild/police-killings), allowing me to finally stop manually updating the data on a semiregular basis (yikes!).
 While working, I couldn't find any documentation on using R with Flat Data.
-Here, I'll explain the steps I took to incorporate R scripts into a Flat Data pipeline!
+Here, I'll explain the steps I took to incorporate R scripts into a Flat Data pipeline.

 <info-box>
   <template #info-box>

-**Note:** It's not that hard, and the payoff is huge 🙂 If you want to follow along, the GitHub repo can be found [here](https://github.com/connorrothschild/flat-demo-r-processing/).
+**Note:** If you want to follow along, the GitHub repo can be found [here](https://github.com/connorrothschild/flat-demo-r-processing/).

   </template>
 </info-box>

 ## What's Flat Data?

-[Flat Data](https://octo.github.com/projects/flat-data) is a powerful solution to the problem of carrying out the same repetitive tasks—retrieving, cleaning, and then republishing data—that commonly affects developers who want to present rapidly updating data (e.g., COVID-19 data that updates daily).
+[Flat Data](https://octo.github.com/projects/flat-data) solves the problem of carrying out the same repetitive tasks—retrieving, cleaning, and then republishing data—that commonly affects developers who want to present rapidly updating data (for example, COVID-19 data that updates daily).
 And although alternative solutions exist, Flat Data is easy, intuitive, and integrated directly with your GitHub repository:

 [<InlineImage src="post/flat-data-r/flat-diagram.png" alt="A diagram showcasing a common Flat Data workflow" :clickable='false'/>](https://octo.github.com/projects/flat-data)